 IDDRI works in partnership with networks of think tanks positioned within key fora on global governance and public policy.

 In particular, IDDRI is an active contributor to the T20, the think tank network for the G20 countries.
-Under German presidency in 2017, the T20 contributed to defining the main themes of the G20 agenda, under the coordination of GDI, especially on climate issues and SDG implementation.
+Under German presidency in 2017, the T20 contributed to defining the main themes of the G20 agenda, under the coordination of IDOS, especially on climate issues and SDG implementation.